psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > H., Newport, Monmouthshire.

-Here's how the text ascribed to the *trustwrothy authority* compares:
+Here's how the text ascribed to the *trustworthy authority* compares:

 ```{code-cell}
 :tags: [remove-input]